sassoftware/sas-viya-sdk-js/documentation/docs/guides/data-driven-content.md

 This guide walks you step-by-step through the
 <a target="_blank" href="https://github.com/sassoftware/visual-analytics-sdk/blob/master/examples/registerDataDrivenContent.html">Data-Driven
 Content Example</a>.
-The example is set up to show the data flow between the SDK and a custom HTML table rendered by the example.
+The example is set up to show the data flow between the SAS Visual Analytics SDK and a custom HTML table rendered by the example.
 Here are the steps to set up the example and run it using your own report.

 ### Create a source report